Devon: Deformable Volume Network for Learning Optical Flow: Deformable Cost Volume

 The proposed deformable cost volume is defined as

-where $r$ is the dilation factor and $F(\cdot)$ is an external flow field.
-The dilation factor $r$ is introduced to enlarge the size of the neighborhood to handle large displacements without increasing computation significantly.
+where $r$ is the dilation rate and $F(\cdot)$ is an external flow field.
+The dilation rate $r$ is introduced to enlarge the size of the neighborhood to handle large displacements without reducing the resolution.
 This is inspired by the dilated convolution \cite{chen2016deeplab,yu2015multi} which enlarges its receptive field in a similar way. $F(\cdot)$ can be obtained from the optical flow estimated from a previous stage or an external algorithm.
 If $F(\mathbf{p})=0$ for all $\mathbf{p}$ and $r=1$, then the deformable cost volume is reduced to the standard cost volume.
 For non-integer $F(\mathbf{p})$, bilinear interpolation is used.
 The deformable cost volume is illustrated in Figure \ref{dcv}.

 Since the deformable cost volume does not distort $f_I$ or $f_J$, the artifacts associated with warping will not be created.
 Optical flow can be inferred from the deformable cost volume solely without resorting to the feature maps of the first image to counter the duplicates.